Detecting active L\'evy particles using differential dynamic microscopy: Models

 \subsection{Renewal theory}

 The ISF~\eqref{eqn_isf_def} of RTPs and ALPs can be calculated using renewal theory~\cite{Detcheverry:2015,zhao2024quantitative}.
 We briefly review the renewal theory for self-containing in this section.
+Renewal theory iteratively constructs the probability density functions (PDFs) for particles running or tumbling at a position $\rr$ and time $t$.
+It assumes that the time intervals between consecutive events (e.g., runs and tumbles for RTPs and ALPs) are statistically independent, such that the particle "renews" itself at each event.
+The PDF of an event occurring at a specific point $(\rr,t)$ in spacetime can then be constructed from the convolution of the probability of the last renewal event with the survival probability of the current state, which sequentially links to the initial distribution of the particle.

-The stochastic trajectory of a run-and-tumble-like particle is fully determined by the definition of run and tumble time distributions, $\varphi_{R,T}(\tau)$, and run and tumble propagators, $\mathbb{P}_{R,T}(\rr,\tau)$.
-The propagators $\mathbb{P}_{R,T}(\rr,\tau)$ measure the probability that a particle travels a distance $\rr$ during a time $\tau$ in a running or a tumbling phase, respectively.
+Specifically, the stochastic trajectory of a run-and-tumble-like particle is fully determined by the definition of run and tumble time distributions, $\varphi_{R,T}(\tau)$, and run and tumble propagators, $\mathbb{P}_{R,T}(\rr,\tau)$.
+The propagators $\mathbb{P}_{R,T}(\rr,\tau)$ measure the probability that a particle travels a distance $\rr$ during a time $\tau$ in a running or a tumbling state, respectively.
 The two models we considered share the same expressions of $\mathbb{P}_{R,T}(\rr,\tau)$, which are expressed in Fourier space as

 We note that $\mathbb{P}_R$ depends on the spatial dimension and $J_0(x)$ is the 0th-order Bessel function.